meltaylor78/athboy/README.md

 [Table of Contents](#Index)
 - - - -
 ## <ins>Testing</ins>
 The project was developed in a DevOps type process.
 During the development of the website, there were frequent deployments and ongoing testing and fixing of issues.
 Issues that were found were logged in Github and fixes were deployed on the next devlopment cycle

+Automated testing was complete on all html & css files in W3C code checker and for responsiveness on mi.responsivedesig.

-In addtion, final tetsing was complete at the end of the project with the results in the linked manula tetsing excel file.
+In addtion, final tetsing was complete at the end of the project with the results in the linked manual testing excel file.
 | File Name | Location |
 | --- | --- |
 | Athboy Website (MS1) Testing Checklist | https://app.box.com/s/hptfyxe9syfs8x1is1entqxzu51beunv |